microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncConfiguration.md

 ### -TenantId

 The unique ID of the tenant to perform the operation on.
-If TenantId isn't, provided then it defaults to the tenant of the current user.
+If TenantId isn't provided, then it defaults to the tenant of the current user.
 This parameter is only applicable to partner users.

 ```yaml